nikolaospapagiannis/nebula-ai/TECHNICAL-AUDIT-REPORT.md

 - ✅ Integration settings pages are missing
 - ❌ But connectors ARE real (backend), just no UI
 - ❌ But AI/ML IS real (backend), just no UI to access it
-- ✅ Dashboard is incomplete compared to real Fireflies.ai
+- ✅ Dashboard is incomplete compared to real Nebula AI

 ---